rwieruch/the-road-to-react-with-firebase/manuscript/chapter1.md

 mv logo.svg components/
 ~~~~~~~~

-Last but not least, fix the relative path to the App component in the *src/index.js* file.
+Last, but not least, fix the relative path to the App component in the *src/index.js* file.
 Since you have moved the App component, you need to add the */components* subpath.

 {title="src/index.js",lang=javascript}
 ~~~~~~~~